Introduction

 TensorBoard Visualization

-My loss curves during training over the 50 epochs looked like this:
+The loss curves during training over 50 epochs:

-To satisfy my own curiosity, I’ve plotted the training set as a scatter plot colored by their number class:
+To analyze the learned latent space, I plotted the training set as a scatter plot colored by digit class:

 Interpolating in Latent Space